chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 2. Melee attacks
 3. Movement
 4. Miscellaneous
-5. Ranged attacks, in order shown on the ranged attack chart
+5. Ranged attacks and aiming, in order shown on the ranged attack chart

 Characters performing the same action do it simultaneously.
 Characters do not have to decide their action at the beginning of the round.
 Call out each action type in order, and announce which NPC's will act.
 The players may then announce if they are performing the current action.

-## Attacks Wounds
+## Attacks & Wounds
 To attack an enemy in a skirmish, make a throw + relevant weapon skill.
 Use the hit location chart along with the lower die of an attack throw to determine hit location.

-The target of an attack gains a Wound condition with a severity equal to the impact of the throw.
-See Wounds below.
+Wounds are a type of Condition that include a Severity rating.
+The target of an attack gains a Wound condition with a Severity equal to the impact of the throw.
+Leg Wound 3, for example.

 If the total combined severity of a character's wounds is 4 or more they go out of action and cannot act until the skirmish is over.
 If a single body location takes wounds totaling 4 or more severity, apply the following effects depending on location:
 * Head: instant death.